gsam95/Data-Stories/README.md

 ## Final Project: Democracy At Risk
 [Part 1](/part-1.md): Find project outline, data sources & rough sketches here.
 Does it engage you?
 Inputs are welcome:)

 [Part 2](/part-2.md): Constructed and refined the narrative from Part 1- prepared a draft of the story outline, and charts.
-Conducted user reasearch for feedback to incorporate in part 3:)
+Conducted user reasearch for feedback to incorporate in part 3.
+As always, inputs are welcome.